 Now move your cursor to the tab and try typing.
 You will be able to type!

-You can type, compose, copy, cut and paste text here just as you would do in Notepad.
-If you wish to, you can bookmark this tab and use the bookmark to quickly open it.
+You can type, compose, copy, cut, and paste text here just as you would in Notepad.
+You can also bookmark this tab and quickly open it by using the bookmark.

 This can be pretty useful if you are browsing and wish to take quick notes.
-You can instead open this bookmarked tab and start typing or pasting text in it.
+Instead, you can open this bookmarked tab and start typing or pasting text in it.

-You can even save it as an HTML file, just as you would save any other web page.
+You can even save it as an HTML file, just like any other web page.
 Just press CTRL+S.

-This code makes use of the Data URI scheme and creates a simple HTML page.
+This code uses the Data URI scheme to create a simple HTML page.
 Data URIs are supported on Gecko-based browsers, Opera, Web-kit-based browsers, and a few others.
-This will not work in Internet Explorer.

-The Notepad in Windows is a basic text editor you can use for simple documents or for creating Web pages – but you can make use of these tricks to get more out of it!
+Notepad in Windows is a basic text editor for creating simple documents or Web pages—but you can use these tricks to get more out of it!

 How do I use my browser as Notepad?